PARTICIPATE IN BULLYING PREVENTION

 Create Student Agents of Change!

-- Encourage your school to participate
+- Encourage your school to participate in bullying prevention

 - Teachers and faculty should be educated about bullying and cyberbullying, its effects and how to handle each bullying complaint